-A famous movie start in post-war Japan, Yujiro Ishihara is often known as the Japanese Elvis Presley.
+A famous movie star in post-war Japan, Yujiro Ishihara is often known as the Japanese Elvis Presley.
 He spent much of his childhood in Otaru and became famous as a macho hero for his singing and acting roles.
 Ishihara died at the age of 52 in 1987 but is remembered here with a memorial on platform 4 of the Otaru JR Station.

 Visit Nichingin-Dori in Otaru

 Once known as the Wall Street of the North, this famous Otaru neighbourhood is reminiscent of Otaru’s history as a financial centre.
 You’ll find Nichingin-dori 5 minutes’ walk from the Otaru Canal.

 Tour the Herring Mansion – Otaru Nishin Goten Otaru